i5hi/helpers/vault.md

 the path ```msec/``` will serve a kv secret at ```http://127.0.0.1:8200/v1/msec/```

-Enable the root path msec/ and declared it to be of type *kv*
+Enable the root path msec/ and declare it to be of type *kv*

 ```
 $ vault secrets enable -path=msec/ kv